jtayped/pygramcore/docs/users.md

 Args:
 `message` (str): Message to send the user.

+Raises:

+- `NotAuthenticated`: Raises when the current account is not logged in.
+- `UserIsPrivate`: Raises when the user is private.

 ## .get_posts(reels=True, limit=25)

 Get a list of posts from the user's account.